+The proposed rules concern the provision at issue before this Court.
+The proposed rules elucidate the meaning of the phrase "collecting or handling" as used in the Non-U.S. Citizen Volunteer Restriction.
 If adopted, the proposed rules will almost certainly moot various aspects of Plaintiffs' claims and their related request for preliminary injunctive relief.
 At the very least, any finalized rules have the potential to narrow the scope of the issues now before this Court.
-And, rulemaking should be complete prior to the challenged requirements becoming effective on October 1, 2023 (including a form for the Receipt Requirement).
+And, rulemaking should be complete prior to the challenged requirements becoming effective on October 1, 2023.